-Voters going to the polls across England
+Final voters cast ballots in local elections

-Voters will head to the polls on Thursday for council and mayoral elections across England.
+There is less than an hour to go for people to vote in council and mayoral elections across England.

 Elections are being held in 150 local authorities, spanning metropolitan and district councils, unitary authorities and London boroughs.